Your personal data is of utmost importance to us.

-There are a number of legitimate situations where we may share your information with third parties (as per above) with whom we have contracted to fulfil specific services for us.
-This will include organisations such as mail fulfilment houses and email broadcasters who will send out our marketing materials on our behalf.
+There are a number of legitimate situations where we may share your information with third parties (as per above) with whom we have contracted to fulfill specific services for us.
+This will include organisations such as mail fulfillment houses and email broadcasters who will send out our marketing materials on our behalf.
 In all of these situations we set up a written contractual agreement that will ensure that those organisations can only use the data provided for the specific purposes we direct them to do, and that they have in place strict security requirements in order to protect your personal information.

 We may disclose your personal information if we are requested or required to do so by a regulator or law enforcement or to enforce or apply our rights (including in relation to our website or other applicable terms and conditions) or to protect Keep North Beds Green, for example in cases of suspected fraud or defamation, or to comply with any other applicable legal obligation.

-9. What should you do if your personal information changes?
+9. What should you do if your personal information changes

 If you wish to remain in contact we want to make sure that the personal data we hold about you is accurate and up to date and so if any of the details are incorrect you should tell us so that we can update our records.
 These can be done by email to firstname.lastname@example.org

-10. Do you have to provide your personal information to us?
+10. Do you have to provide your personal information to us

 No but without certain information we may not be able to include you in our campaign.

-11. Do we do any monitoring involving processing of your personal information?
+11. Do we do any monitoring involving processing of your personal information

 In this section monitoring means any: listening to, recording of, viewing of, intercepting of, or taking and keeping records (as the case may be) of calls, email, text messages, social media messages, in person (face-to-face) meetings and other communications.